Wednesday, 05 August 2020

 Every organic supermarket big enough to be equipped with a freezer will sell you iced-lollies or pre-packaged cups of ice-cream, at least during the warm season.
 But for the real thing you need to know where to find your small scale artisanal organic ice-cream parlour.
 Fortunately there are sufficient options to find your favourite, unfortunately only a few of them sell their fare in organic cones.
-The 2020 ice-cream season started in April with Café Reichshof, and despite covid-19 restrictions is in full swing by now.
+The 2020 ice-cream season started in April with Café Reichshof, and has been in full swing throughout all covid-19 restrictions.

 Arguably the best ice-cream in town is made by former shoe-pusher Thomas Bartu and his crew in Schwabing.
 Just like the best ice-cream parlours in Italy they cover their 24 types of ice-cream hygienically instead of displaying them for show-off.
 All ingredients are listed on big and nicely layouted wallpapers, leaving no questions open for vegans or people with allergies.
 Children under 13 years pay less (1.60 €) for the scoop than adults (1.90 €).
 You can also have a good (though not organic) cup of Italian-style coffee or an organic soft-drink, and a yummy organic pizza.
 If you haven't had enough you can choose from an ever changing selection of Bartu ice-creams to take away in reusable containers.
 And the best: They don't close their shop during the cold season.
 On the other hand don't count on opening hours longer than the regular 10 pm; in fact they often close about ten minutes before.